YNIKKIBOOTZ/YNIKKIBOOTZ/README.md

-- 👋 Hi, I’m @YNIKKIBOOTZ
+- 👋 Hi, I’m @YNIKKIBOOTZ!
-- 👀 I’m interested in ...finding
+- 👀 I’m interested in many things.
-- 🌱 I’m currently learning ... who
+- 🌱 I’m currently learning integration.
-- 💞️ I’m looking to collaborate on ... getting circles
+- 💞️ I’m looking to collaborate on learning basics.
 - 📫 How to reach me ... nikki.bootz@yahoo.com

 <!---
 YNIKKIBOOTZ/YNIKKIBOOTZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.